flutter-tizen/flutter-tizen/doc/commands.md

 - ### `pub`

   Commands for managing Flutter packages.
+Identical to `flutter pub`.

   ```sh
   # Get packages for the current project.